dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-After you run the subcription you will listening for new entities to been updated(or created).
-For now just leave like this, and lets go create a new entity.
+After you run the subscription you will be notified for new entities to been updated(or created).
+For now just leave like this, and let's go create a new entity.

-In our primary local terminal.
+In your primary local terminal.
 You can then run commands like:

 ```bash
 sozo execute spawn